jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 It's the 7&#x302; degree of the parent major key.
 In F Lydian (the fourth mode of C major), it's the B note.
-This sound is the defining characteristic of the Phrygian mode.
+This sound is the defining characteristic of the Lydian mode.

 To compare the sound of this mode to others in the key of C major, play an F chord with its root on the 5th string 8th fret,